What is acupuncture?

 Is acupuncture safe?
 Is it painful?

-To eliminate the risk of infection the acupuncture needles most modern-day acupuncturists use are sterile and disposable.
+To eliminate the risk of infection the acupuncture needles we use are sterile and disposable.
 They come in sterile containers, are used once, and then disposed of.

 Acupuncture needles are very fine and flexible, about the diameter of two or three human hairs.
 In most cases, insertion of the needle is performed without discomfort.
 Most of the time, the pain of inserting an acupuncture needle is similar to a mosquito bite.
 Occasionally the needle stings a little more, depending on the area of the body being stimulated.
 After the insertion, you may experience a sense of heaviness or electricity in the area of insertion.
 This is a good sensation and is called the “arrival of the Qi” a sign that the energy has been stimulated.

-Most patients find the treatments very relaxing and rejuvenating and many even fall asleep during treatment.
+Most people find the treatments very relaxing and rejuvenating and many even fall asleep during their treatment.

 What can acupuncture help?